TerraDharitri/chain_updates/python_updates/drt_repos/drt-py-sdk-cli-11.0.0/CLI.md

 COMMANDS summary
 ----------------
-deploy                         Deploy a Multisig Smart Contract. deposit                        Deposit native tokens (EGLD) or ESDT tokens into a Multisig Smart Contract. discard-action                 Discard a proposed action.
-Signatures must be removed first via `unsign`. discard-batch                  Discard all the actions for the specified IDs. add-board-member               Propose adding a new board member. add-proposer                   Propose adding a new proposer. remove-user                    Propose removing a user from the Multisig Smart Contract. change-quorum                  Propose changing the quorum of the Multisig Smart Contract. transfer-and-execute           Propose transferring EGLD and optionally calling a smart contract. transfer-and-execute-esdt      Propose transferring ESDTs and optionally calling a smart contract. async-call                     Propose a transaction in which the contract will perform an async call. deploy-from-source             Propose a smart contract deploy from a previously deployed smart contract. upgrade-from-source            Propose a smart contract upgrade from a previously deployed smart contract.
+deploy                         Deploy a Multisig Smart Contract. deposit                        Deposit native tokens (REWA) or DCDT tokens into a Multisig Smart Contract. discard-action                 Discard a proposed action.
+Signatures must be removed first via `unsign`. discard-batch                  Discard all the actions for the specified IDs. add-board-member               Propose adding a new board member. add-proposer                   Propose adding a new proposer. remove-user                    Propose removing a user from the Multisig Smart Contract. change-quorum                  Propose changing the quorum of the Multisig Smart Contract. transfer-and-execute           Propose transferring REWA and optionally calling a smart contract. transfer-and-execute-dcdt      Propose transferring DCDTs and optionally calling a smart contract. async-call                     Propose a transaction in which the contract will perform an async call. deploy-from-source             Propose a smart contract deploy from a previously deployed smart contract. upgrade-from-source            Propose a smart contract upgrade from a previously deployed smart contract.